| rjohara.net |

 Twice nominated for the Bullard Award for University Service at UNCG.
 (This is the University’s highest award for institutional service.)

-Invited speaker at universities and academic conferences in the United States, Canada, Mexico, Italy, New Zealand, and Sweden.
+Invited speaker at universities and academic conferences in the United States, Canada, Great Britain, Ireland, Italy, Mexico, New Zealand, and Sweden.

 Reviewer for the National Science Foundation and for professional journals and publishers including Biology and Philosophy, Evolution, Systematic Biology, the Zoological Journal of the Linnean Society, and the University of Chicago Press.